State Street Energy Select Sector SPDR ETF

 XLE

-The Energy Select Sector SPDR Fund (XLE) is an ETF that tracks the energy sector of the S&P 500.
+The Energy Select Sector SPDR Fund (XLE) is an exchange-traded fund that tracks the energy sector of the S&P 500.

-It provides diversified exposure to major U.S. energy companies, serving as a primary vehicle for investing in the performance of the oil, gas, and consumable fuels industry.
+It offers diversified exposure to major U.S. energy companies, serving as a primary vehicle for investors seeking broad oil and gas market performance.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily